metabase/metabase/docs/questions/query-builder/expressions/datetimesubtract.md

 ## Checking if the current datetime is within an interval

-Let's say you want to check the current time against your schedule, and the "current" time is November 12, 7:45 PM.
+Say you want to check if the current datetime falls between a [start date](#calculating-a-start-date) and an end date.
+Assume the "current" datetime is November 12, 7:45 PM.

 | Event   | Arrive By                  | Depart At                   | On My Way     |
 |---------|----------------------------|-----------------------------|---------------|